Batman: Bad Blood: Plot

-The Heretic returns to his headquarters where it is revealed that he is working for Damian's mother Talia al Ghul.
+The Heretic returns to his headquarters where it is revealed that he is working for Damian's mother, Talia al Ghul.
 (Note: Last seen in the 2014 film Son of Batman.)
 They are holding Bruce prisoner and the Mad Hatter is slowly trying to brainwash him.
-The Heretic breaks into the Batcave and kidnaps Damian, revealing himself as a clone of Damian created by a genetics program run by Ra's al Ghul and the League of Shadows.
+The Heretic breaks into the Batcave and kidnaps Robin, revealing himself as a clone of Damian created by a genetics program run by Ra's al Ghul and the League of Shadows.
 He wishes to have Damian's memories and personality to feel like a real person, but Talia arrives and kills him for defying her orders, much to Damian's anger.
 Nightwing and Batwoman then arrive, having located Damian through a tracker in his costume.
 They are joined by Luke, clad in an exosuit designed by his father and styling himself as Batwing.
 The three rescue Bruce and Damian, but Talia and most of her henchmen escape.

-A week passes and Bruce seems to have recovered, though he remains adamant that Katherine and Luke should not be involved.
-After Katherine is forced to fight her father after he suddenly attacks her for no reason, Dick realizes that Bruce is still under the effects of the Mad Hatter's mind control.
+A week passes and Bruce seems to have recovered, though he remains adamant that Kate and Luke should not be involved.
+After Kate is forced to fight her father after he suddenly attacks her for no reason, Dick realizes that Bruce is still under the effects of the Mad Hatter's mind control (and he's brainwash Jacob).
 Luke realizes that the League of Shadows are planning to brainwash world leaders at a tech summit held by Bruce.

 As the brainwashing takes place, Nightwing, Robin, Batwoman, Alfred, and Batwing arrive and fight Talia and her henchmen.
 During the fight, the Calculator is killed by Alfred, interrupting the mind control and killing the Mad Hatter in the process as well.
-Bruce, still brainwashed, defeats Nightwing.
-Talia orders him to kill Nightwing and Damian, but thanks to a speech Nightwing gave, Bruce resists the brainwashing.
-Incensed, Talia escapes in a vessel only for Onyx to confront and attack her to avenge Heretic's death.
+Batman, still brainwashed, defeats Nightwing.
+Talia orders him to kill Nightwing and Robin, but thanks to a speech Nightwing gave, Batman resists the brainwashing.
+Incensed, Talia escapes in a vessel only for Onyx to confront and attack her to avenge the Heretic's death.
 The vessel crashes and explodes, with the two being presumed dead.
-Bruce is later seen comforting Damian over Talia's supposed death.
+Bruce is later seen comforting Damian over his mother's supposed death.
 Alfred remarks to Dick that despite Talia's madness, she was still Damian's mother.

 As the Bat-Signal shines in Gotham City, Batwoman, Batwing, and Nightwing meet Batman and Robin on top of the police station for their nightly patrol, the former two now officially part of the team.
 When everyone arrives, they notice a robbery in progress down the street being committed by the Penguin, and head off to stop him.
 On a nearby building, Batgirl observes the group and prepares to join the pursuit.
 (Note: The character returns in the 2019 film Batman: Hush.)